 Bricks and mortar, building and renovation.
 IUP’s facilities are used by nearly 15,000 students , hundreds of employees, and a countless number of visitors.
 Wear and tear are an issue, and, of course, as society advances and trends evolve, our facilities

 need to keep up with the times to ensure we are properly educating our students.

 While IUP’s grounds and buildings are owned by the Commonwealth of Pennsylvania, the commonwealth’s allocation to IUP’s budget does not cover all expenses of renovations and improvements and, sometimes, new construction.
 IUP appreciates the support of alumni and friends support our capital projects.
-If you would like to be a part of the following projects, please contact Evan Bohnen, associate vice president for Development, at 855-477-5266.
+If you would like to be a part of the following projects, please contact the University Advancement Office at 724-357-5661.